 Syphilis is easily treated by a short course of antibiotics.
 If left untreated, it can lead to serious health complications related to your heart, brain, and other organs.
 If you think you may have been infected, book a test or start your online consultation right away.

-If you have had unprotected sex or close physical (genital) contact with someone you know was infected by syphilis, or you think that you might have the infection for any other reason, you should get tested as soon as possible.
+If you have had unprotected sex or close physical (genital) contact with someone you know was infected by syphilis, or you think that you might have the infection for any other reason, you should get tested.
 You should also think about testing for other STIs.

 Your syphilis self-test kit contains a finger prick test consisting of three small lancets and a collection tube.
-Wash your hands with warm soapy water before taking your sample, and dry them thoroughly.
+Wash your hands with warm soapy water and dry them thoroughly, before taking your sample.
 Use either the 3rd or 4th finger on your non-writing hand, cleaning it with the alcotip swab provided.

-If you are squeamish, or anxious at the sight of blood, you may need a friend to help you with the test.
+If you are squeamish, or anxious at the sight of blood, you may need a friend to help you.
 Twist and pull out the purple stick from one of the lancets.
 Place it on your fingertip and press the button at the end.
 A small drop of blood should form as the skin of your fingertip is punctured.
 Don’t worry if it doesn’t work the first time, you have three lancets to try in total.

-Use a clean tissue to wipe the first drop away, and gently massage the side of your finger until another drop forms, using your other hand to do this, and then to catch the blood inside the collection tube.
+Use a clean tissue to wipe the first drop away, and gently massage the side of your finger until another drop forms, using your other hand to do this.
+Catch the blood inside the collection tube.
 Fill the tube to the upper line, using an additional lancet on another finger if you need to.

-The best advice after having treatment for syphilis is to have another test, and wait until your result has come back as clear from infection before enjoying sexual activity again.
+The best advice after having treatment for syphilis is to have another test after 3 months, and wait until your results show that you are clear from infection before enjoying sexual activity again.

 If you get a negative result after being potentially exposed to syphilis, you should get tested again 13 weeks after the incident to make sure that any recent syphilis infections are detected.

-Either way, it’s important to still get regular STI tests and to practice safe sex all the time, to avoid infections in the future.
+It is important to get regular STI tests and to practice safe sex all the time, to avoid infections in the future.

-If your self-test kit comes back as positive for syphilis, you should go to your local GP or sexual health clinic to get treatment.
-You should also have a full test for all other STIs, which you can do with home test kits, or through your GP or a GUM clinic.
+If your self-test kit comes back as positive for syphilis, contact your GP or local sexual health clinic to get treatment.
+You should also have a full test for all other STIs, which you can do with our home test kits, or through your GP or local sexual health clinic.